Foreign Accounts and Its Types PDF: Check the Abbreviation and Meaning of FACTA

 RFC(D) Resident Foreign Currency (Domestic)

-• A Resident Foreign Currency (Domestic), this types of foreign Accounts is a bank account that allows Indian residents to save foreign currency in their home country.
+A Resident Foreign Currency (Domestic) is one of the types of foreign accounts that allows Indian residents to save foreign currency in their home country.

 • It is an account with a balance held in foreign currency, which helps in getting forex in the form of cash, traveler’s cheques, and foreign currency DD, as per the customer's needs.